tarwn/lessthandot-hugo/blogs/content/posts/2011-04-11-get-weekly-transactions-showing-monday.md

        (SUM(Total)
         FOR Row IN ( [1],[2],[3],[4],[5],[6] ) ) pvt
 ```
-The interesting part here is in determining the Monday&#8217;s day for each week.
+The interesting part here is in determining the Monday's day for each week.
 I decided to use a solution presented in SQL Server Forums [topic][2].

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][3] forum or our [Microsoft SQL Server Admin][4] forum**<ins></ins>